Normalized Berkovich spaces and surface singularities: Affinoid domains and atlases

 \begin{rem} Proposition~\ref{projection_of_affinoids} tells us that we can think about the $G$-topology of $\T$ the same way we think about the one of a Berkovich space.
-If $U$ is a subspace of $\T$, then $U$ is an analytic domain if and only if it is covered by a family $\{V_i\}_{i\in I}$ of affinoid domains and the following property holds: for every point $x$ of $U$, there exists a finite subset $I_x$ of $I$ such that $\bigcup_{i\in I_x}V_i$ contains an open neighborhood of $x$ and $x\in\bigcap_{i\in I_x}V_i$. \end{rem}
+If $U$ is a subset of $\T$, then $U$ is an analytic domain if and only if there exists a family $\{V_i\}_{i\in I}$ of affinoid domains of $\T$ contained in $U$ such that the following property holds: for every point $x$ of $U$, there exists a finite subset $I_x$ of $I$ such that $\bigcup_{i\in I_x}V_i$ contains an open neighborhood of $x$ and $x\in\bigcap_{i\in I_x}V_i$. \end{rem}

-\pa{ We showed in~\ref{locally_analytic} that the normalized Berkovich space $\T$ of a special formal $k$-scheme $\X$ is locally a $k((t))$-analytic space.
-We will now describe a second way of covering $\T$ by $k((t))$-analytic spaces which will be very useful later; the price to pay is that we are obliged to change the formal scheme $\X$. \\ If $T$ is an object of $\calC$, we call \defi{atlas} of $T$ a $G$-cover of $T$ by affinoid domains. }
+\pa{ We showed in Corollary~\ref{locally_analytic} that the normalized Berkovich space $\T$ of a special formal $k$-scheme $\X$ is $G$-locally a $k((t))$-analytic space.
+We will now describe a second way of covering $\T$ by $k((t))$-analytic spaces that will be very useful later; the price to pay is that we are obliged to change the formal scheme $\X$.
+If $T$ is an object of $\calC$, we define an \defi{atlas} of $T$ to be a $G$-cover of $T$ by affinoid domains. }

 \begin{prop} Let $\X$ be a special formal $k$-scheme.
 Then the normalized Berkovich space $\T$ of $\X$ admits a finite atlas. \end{prop}